Tschaul/iridanus-server/README.md

 - at regular intervals all worlds known to any player get revealed to all players

-- Capturing a world with population is not possible.
-Population must be killed first and own population must be transfered to world in order to take it over.
-Ships automatically start killing enemy population once no more enemy ships are at the world.

 - ships warp twice as fast and cargo capacity ist reduced to half.
 This should make it more attractive to send ships to the enemy side to scout and harrass.

-- arrival and leaving delay happen everytime you warp into or out of a battle/world capturing (except on your own world).
-This aplies also for cargo fleet.
-When warping into battle cargo fleet instantly stop their cargo mission.

 ## Research